colinskow/superlogin/README.md

 Authentication required.
 Logs out every session the user has open and deauthorizes the user completely on all databases.

 ##### `POST /forgot-password`
-Sends the forgot password email containing a password reset token.
+Include `email` field to send the forgot password email containing a password reset token.
 The life of the token can be set under `security.tokenLife` (in seconds).

 Have the email template redirect back to you're app where you're app presents U.I. to gather a new password and then `POST` to `/password-reset` with the forgot-password `token` and new password